bhall2001/flyballmanager-www/docs/online.md

 ## Network status

 Once a tournament is connected to the internet, Flyball Manager displays the current network status in the lower left corner of the window.
-When the application is able to comminicate with the server, a green light is displayed.
+When the application is able to communicate with the server, a green light is displayed.
 If a connection to the server is not found, the light turns red.

 If the network status is red, confirm the scoring machine has a connection to the internet.
 Try to access a web page in a browser.
 If the browser is not working, confirm the network connection of the machine being used for scoring.

 ## Updating on deck status

-Once the scoring machine is setup to conenct to the internet and a schdule is published, on deck status updates are automatically communicated to ondeckmanager.com.
+Once the scoring machine is setup to connect to the internet and a schedule is published, on deck status updates are automatically communicated to ondeckmanager.com.

 Flyball manager updates ondeckmanager.com after each heat with the status of the winner of the heat. ondeckmanger.com displays heat lamps for the current race in the ring.